sbassong/amphi/README.md

 ***

 ### ***Description***
 ####  Amphi is a fully functional events search application which leverages the MERN stack (MongoDB/Express/React/Node.js) to create an engaging, responsive and intuitive user experience.
-Amphi features search functionality by date, artists, genre, and location, the ability to add favorite events and redirection to vendor site.
+Amphi features search functionality by artist, genre, and location, the ability to add favorite events and redirection to tickets vendor site.
 This project was implemented with the MERN stack technologies and deployed with Heroku.
 This is the unit 2 project for the Software Engineering Immersive at General Assembly.
 ***

 ### ***Technologies Used***